mricaud/xslt-quality/README.md

 </conf>
 ```

-> Conf files might be imported reccursively.
-When 2 settings rules are defined twice (or more), the last one value from the XSLT file is used, like CSS rules.
+> Conf files might be imported recursively.
+Note that when there's a conflict (one rule is activated in one conf an deactivated elsewhere), the last one value from the XSLT file is used, like CSS rules.

 ### Defining and using aliases